Nicola2309/-MS2/testing.md

     * Onclicking another Customized Marker the previous infowindow must be closed.
 - The tests passed for every location in the map.

+### EmailJS

+- Testing the EmailJS section and the traffic to the website owner and the user, expected to:
+    * display an alert message to interact with after filling the form.
+    * Send an Email to the website owner and an automatic reply to the user.
+- The functionality was tested using a second email account of the website builder pretending to be the email address of the user.
+Tests passed.

 ### Carousel Sections

 - The imported carousel has been very useful to get a fast building of this tool, the owner though didn't think it for a design as responsive as I needed:
     * Responsiveness test - Failed on small and extra small devices.
-The content was split impeding a positive UX.
+The content was split in half impeding a positive UX.
 - Margins and paddings have been modified to make the content readable.
 The carousel is acting as expected in every section and screensize.